 MUST SEE “THIS CHANGES EVERYTHING” a one time only screening event this Monday July 22 at 7:30 on over 800 screens across the US in a special Fathom event!
 TIX ONSALE HERE!

-THIS CHANGES EVERYTHING is required viewing for anyone who doubts gender discrimination still exists, in Hollywood or wherever Hollywood intersects with other institutions like the government or banking, or wherever male hierarchies prevail.
-So pretty much everywhere.
+THIS CHANGES EVERYTHING is required viewing for anyone who doubts gender discrimination still exists, in Hollywood and wherever Hollywood intersects with other institutions like the government or banking, and wherever male hierarchies prevail–so pretty much everywhere.
 This is a potent, clear-headed, meticulously researched and analyzed documentary, validated by women and men in front of and behind the camera, from Meryl Streep, Reese Witherspoon, Taraji P. Henson, and Sandra Oh, to Shonda Rhimes, Mira Nair, Rosario Dawson, Judd Apatow and Alan Alda, as well as dozens more directors, actors, executives, writers, artists, all Hollywood players whose career trajectories and personal experiences ground the data in reality.

 Directed by Tom Donahue, significantly a man (it shouldn’t make a difference, and that’s enlightened!) the movie is executive produced by Oscar-winning actress and Olympian archer Geena Davis who hits the bull’s eye as founder of her Institute on Gender in Media whose mantra is “If she can see it, she can be it.”
 The Institute’s pioneering data on gender disparity in the movies is the impetus and spine of the film and remains shocking.
 Even now, according to Davis, as more lead characters are women, “a female lead is onscreen and speaks about a third of the time that a male lead does.”
 There are many staggering statistics just like that to open your eyes.

-THIS CHANGES EVERYTHING which Geena drives behind the camera, continues the journey which Thelma & Louise literally left up in the air and which Geena bluntly confesses thought would change everything.
+THIS CHANGES EVERYTHING which Geena drives behind the camera, continues the journey which Thelma & Louise left–literally– up in the air and which Geena bluntly confesses she thought would change everything.
 This film aims to change the landscape by giving these women somewhere to land, driving home the point that it is not enough to show people the facts.
-So the film shows us a different trajectory– a trajectory for change.
+So the film continues the trajectory– a trajectory for change.
 Facts are the beginning.
 Facts then need to find their way into laws which redress what the facts prove.
 Those laws then need to be enforced.
 The film points up how interminable this process, and how much relentless effort is required.
 The film also makes the case for the positive impact of inclusion.

 Indeed, one of the most persuasive parts of the movie occurs near the end and involves the firsthand experience of a powerful male business leader, the CEO of Fox Network, John Landgraf, who realized that this is not a zero sum game, but rather that a rising tide lifts all boats.
 When he changed the culture of his business by widening the circle of power to include women and their points of view, he saw a huge increase in the quality of the work as well as the profits– which benefitted everyone.

 Indeed, the data here forms a concrete basis for action, which the documentary outlines in its closing moments.
 So often a documentary gets us fired up and then leaves us feeling helpless to right the wrongs we have just witnessed.
-THIS CHANGES EVERYTHING lives up to its title by outlining ways to use the fire it lights to fuel the change we want to see.
+THIS CHANGES EVERYTHING lives up to its title by giving us a road map and fueling the fire it lights to ignite the change we want to see.
 Action changes everything.
 See THIS CHANGES EVERYTHING and let’s get going!!